ugran/assignment/README.md

 DB models are kept in a single file for doing it fast and easy.

-Feed retrieveing is done with constructing arrays from 3 different arrays:
+Feed retrieveing is done with constructing arrays with *(splats) from 3 different arrays:
 1. upvoted books
 2. followed author books
 3. other books